Matt Duffy Player Props: Royals vs. Marlins

-On Monday, Matt Duffy (batting .250 in his past 10 games) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+The Kansas City Royals, including Matt Duffy (.250 batting average in his past 10 games), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Rockies.
+In his most recent game he had a one-hit performance (1-for-2) against the Rockies.

 Matt Duffy Game Info & Props vs. the Marlins